Artexety/inflatecpp/README.md

 This project is developed by Artexety inspired by Mark Adlers zlib decompression.
 The adler checksum compution by Mark Adler.
 All code is licensed under the [permissive free software license (MIT)](https://mit-license.org).
 All mentions are included in the source code.
 # How to use it
-First, you need to add all the src files of this repository to your project.
+First, you need to include all source files given in this repository to your project.
 Then include "decompressor.h" in your code and you are done.